BYUCS235/TemplatesMap/README.md

   ...
 ```

-If you are using chaining for your Hash table, then you will want to create a structure that will implement the links.
+If you are using chaining for your Hash-table, then you will want to create a structure that will implement the links.
 You will also want to declare an array of pointers to these structures.
 I suggest you keep your hash table small so you can find bugs in your chaining code.
 ```c++
 const int CONSIZE=10;
 template <class Name, class Value>